bitmark-inc/docs/learning-bitmark/working-with-bitmarks/using_bitmark_shares.md

 <br>

-### Verify the status of the share creation transaction
+### Verifying the status of the share creation transaction

   ```shell
     $ bitmark-cli -n <network> \